ietf-rats-wg/rats-endorsements/draft-dthaler-rats-endorsements.md

 policy that controls how the two are compared.

-Each Attester in general has multiple Target Environments (e.g., hardware, firmware, Operating System, etc.), each with their own set of claims (sometimes called. a "claimset").
+Each Attester in general has multiple Target Environments (e.g., hardware, firmware, Operating System, etc.), each with their own set of claims (sometimes called a "claimset").

 "Actual state" is a group of claimsets about the actual state of the Attester at a